haacked/haacked.com/_posts/archived/2006-08-01-SoccerStatisticsCanBePainful.aspx.markdown

 ---
 layout: post
-title: "Soccer Statistics Can Be Painful"
+title: Soccer Statistics Can Be Painful
 date: 2006-08-01 -0800
 comments: true
 disqus_identifier: 14536
 categories: []
+redirect_from: "/archive/2006/07/31/SoccerStatisticsCanBePainful.aspx/"
 ---

 ![Soccer Ball](http://haacked.com/images/SoccerBallBW.jpg)One thing I love about my soccer league is that they have a [kick butt website](http://eteamz.com/olympicsl/ "Olympic Soccer League").
 The